yongbowin/IRC_robot/README.md

-# IRC_robot
+# irc_robot
-To provide the query of kernel-rt version and kernel bug
+To provide the query of kernel-rt version and kernel bug in IRC